Improper handling of input during SQL query generation

 SQL injection has been used by creative people in many unexpected ways.
 For example, in 2014, an individual in Poland legally renamed his business to "Dariusz Jakubowski x'; DROP TABLE users; SELECT '1" to disrupt the operation of spammers' harvesting bots.
 Wonder what this peculiar name means?
 Keep reading to find out!

 To protect your app against SQL injection, you need to prevent user-supplied input from affecting the logic of the executed query.
-One way to achieve that is with a parameterized query, which almost all SQL frameworks support.
+One way to achieve that is through parameterized queries which almost all SQL libraries support.
+In a parameterized query, the input is "escaped" and handled literally.

 For instance, if our example used a parameterized query, and you were to insert